pubkey/rxdb/orga/before-next-major.md

 ## Require string based `$regex`

 Atm people can pass `RegExp` instances to the queries.
-These cannot be transfered via json for example having a remote storage can make problems.
+These cannot be transferred via json for example having a remote storage can make problems.
 We should enforce people using strings as operators instead.